damianhakert/damianhakert.github.io/source/_posts/2015-09-22-gitlab-8-0-released.markdown

 ### Continuous Integration in GitLab

-Code lives in GitLab: It's made, merged, reviewed in GitLab.
-Now it gets tested, deployed and packaged in GitLab as well.
+Code lives in GitLab: It's made, reviewed, and merged in GitLab.
+Now it gets tested, packaged, and deployed in GitLab as well.

 With GitLab 8.0, we've integrated GitLab CI directly into GitLab itself.
 This means that you no longer have to visit a separate application to see the status